 - Use the API as documented in our header and as exercised in our tests to find the frequency for your note.
 Adjust your oscillators accordingly and go.

-The tuning workbench synth provides a complete worked example of doing this in a JUCE plugin.
+The Tuning Workbench Synth provides a complete working example of doing this in a JUCE plugin.

 Also, the code is open source!
 We welcome pull requests and API enhancements and discussions about what to do next.
-Our plans for new features are in the (issue list)[https://github.com/surge-synthesizer/tuning-library/issues] and we welcome any and all participants!
+Our plans for new features are in the issue list and we welcome any and all participants!

-Finally, we licensed the project under an MIT license to allow a broader group of users to add tuning to their code.
-You can include this library in commercial projects and closed source; you can make changes and not contribute them back; and you can do all the things the MIT license allows.
-We made this choice since we want to see tunable VIs flourish!
+Finally, we licensed the project under an MIT license to allow a broader group of users to add alternative tunings to their code.
+You can include this library in commercial projects and closed source; you can make changes and not contribute them back; you can do all the things the MIT license allows.
+We made this choice since we want to see microtunable virtual instruments flourish!
 But while there is no obligation to do so, if you would like to let us know when you integrate the library with your synth that would be super polite, and if you want to add the project to the list of open source libraries you consume, you can do so using the URL for this page.